Mid-February 2020 – 3 cases in Italy

 Guests are becoming increasingly concerned about us leaving the villa for shopping.
 Once we went to a more distant town, half an hour from us, to shop.
 There the supermarket gave gloves to everyone who didn’t have them.
 All staff were wearing masks and gloves.
 But it was an exposure to perhaps a hundred people in an afternoon.

-Nevertheless, sometimes there are glorious sunny days, and John and I sit at our little cast iron table and chairs, with a glass of Italian wine, and watch the sun set on the Grigan Mountains opposite – still covered in snow.
+Nevertheless, sometimes there are glorious sunny days here, and John and I sit at our little cast iron table and chairs, with a glass of Italian wine, and watch the rays of the setting sun on the Grigan Mountains opposite – still covered in snow.

 27 March – 86,498 cases